10 unmissable things to do in Boston

 Ready to go?

 Make the most of your Bostonian adventure with Norwegian Reward.
-As a member, you’ll earn CashPoints on flights, hotels, and activities in Boston, which can be used to get discounts on your next flight with Norwegian.
+As a member, you’ll earn CashPoints on hotels and activities in Boston, which can be used to get discounts on your next flight with Norwegian.
 Happy travels!